coder/docs/admin/workspace-providers/management.md

     }
   }
   ```

-  > Currently any changes made to the workspace container via mutating webhooks
+  > Currently, any changes made to the workspace container via mutating webhooks
-  > will not propogate to CVM workspaces, resulting in environment variables and
+  > will not propagate to CVM workspaces.
+As such, environment variables and
-  > files inject by authentication providers will be missing.
+  > files injected by authentication providers will be missing.

   Once set, you will see a workspace build set where a service account is
   created and the user email is populated properly.